xyflow/xyflow/storybook/vue/README.md

 # Vue Flow Storybook

-Standalone Vue stories migrated from `examples/vue`.
+Standalone Vue stories.
 These components, fixtures, and stories are local to this workspace; they do not use the shared React/Svelte story implementation.

 From the repository root: